MEEN 617 - Mechanical Vibrations – SPRING 2013

 Finite Element Procedures in Engineering Analysis, K. Bathe, Prentice Hall.

-Class Notes (handouts & worked examples)
+Lecture Notes (handouts & worked examples)

 0